without Internet Explorer,

 Unfortunately, we know what happened to Cancer.
 It may have been inevitable, but James Murphy's departure from the band was a major blow to the band.
 They learned a lot from his time in the band, but not enough to make an album on the level of this one ever again.
 After two more disks, the band called it quits in 2006.
 Still, this album alone is more than what most bands do in their entire career, and is worthy of purchase.

-Cancer went to Florida to record their second album, they wanted results and back then there was no better way to get them than convincing Scott Burns to produce your long-play, and if you could get some rehearsal and recording room in Morrisound, then much better.
-The group could do no wrong, the influence from the bunch of bands in the Tampa scene of those days and the fresh ideas and support from James Murphy were vital to help them reach a much higher level than ever before.
-The guys made a lot of friends there, like Deicide, Demolition Hammer, Gorguts or Obituary, in fact James was already well-known for them, after the many European dates on which Cancer opened for John Tardy and co.
-So we have an outrageous British death metal band and its burning ambition and hunger for results, and an experienced talented American guitarist with lots of ideas and creativity: perfect combination.
+Cancer went to Florida to record their second album – they wanted results and back then there was no better way to get them than convincing Scott Burns to produce your album, and if you could get some rehearsal session at Morrisound, things would be much better.
+The group could do no wrong, the influence of the bunch of bands from the Tampa scene at the time, fused with the fresh ideas and potency from James Murphy was an explosive combination to hit new peaks in many aspects.
+The guys made as well lots of friends there, sharing beers with none other than Deicide, Demolition Hammer, Gorguts or Obituary, such an inspirational climax.
+In fact, they had been opening for Tardy & co. in Europe before that, so they were no strangers to each other, both personally and musically.
+So we have an outrageous British death metal band with its burning ambition and hunger for results breaking through, meeting an American promising talent with lots of ideas and plausible skills: perfect combination.

-From the first minute of this record it’s easy to guess what these guys want: intensity, power and complexity.
-They leave behind the straight raw style on their debut to work much harder on the song-writing, make instrumental passages get lenghty and coherent, and make the disgusting lyrics more notable and crude.
-John Walker’s voice is reaching a better result, his growling is now deeper, darker and stratospheric, proper for the sick riffing series and the shocking speed on “Corpse Fire”, “Internal Decay” (or should it be “Internal Decadence”?) and “Hung, Drawn & Quartered”, which are a great exhibition of rabid death metal.
-Velocity is present on most of the several breaks on “Tasteless Incest” or “Burning Casket” as well, the result is definitely amazing and violent when the group speed-up, changing the mid-paced main riff into a total headbanging mad tempo, and Carl Stokes’s blast beats take control and lead the guitars and bass through the composition.
-On other hand, their sound is not that satisfactory when they decide to calm down and increase the weight on the riffs and let James space to jam as much as he wants during the sometimes excessively long pickin’ parts.
-It’s not that “Back From The Dead” or the title-track are weak uninspired songs, it’s just that the band choose inappropriate predictable alterations on the riffs and get stuck in the same sequence of these during almost half of the compositions total lenght.
-I can’t deny they reach a consistent evil climax using that tactic, but it’s easy to make the listener bored with tediousness when you don’t offer an interesting instrumental display.
-On other numbers like “Gruesome Tasks”, Cancer alternates fast and slow parts, introduce a bunch of rhythm changes, bridges, extended guitar solos and less vocals to reach progression and attempt to make the music more technical.
-The result is decent, but not splendid; in particular, when they attack together in the most fierce parts of the tunes and all of a sudden slow down, or when they get exhausted trying to vary the riffs as much as possible, then their performance becomes clumsy and incoherent.
+From minute 0 of this record it’s easy to guess what these guys want: intensity, power and complexity.
+They leave behind the lazily straight, raw style on their debut to work much harder on the song-writing, making instrumental passages lengthier and more coherent too, making the lyrics more disgusting and crude.
+John Walker’s sounds doomier than ever here, his growling is now deeper, darker and stratospheric, accompanying properly the ominous downtuning-riff series and the shocking speed on “Corpse Fire”, “Internal Decay” (or should it be “Internal Decadence”?) and “Hung, Drawn & Quartered”, which are a formidable exhibition of rabid death metal values.
+Velocity is present on most of the recurrent breaks on “Tasteless Incest” or “Burning Casket” as well, punctuating the violence and cogency of beat bases, when the group speeds-up, changing the mid-paced main riff into a total headbanging line sequenced with a propulsive tempo, which Carl Stokes’s blast-beats drive and perpetrate, accompanying lead guitars and bass with exuberance .
+On other hand, their sound gets insipid and emotionless when they decide to calm down, increasing the weight on riffs, giving as well James room to jam as much as he wants during the sometimes excessively overlong pickin’ parts.
+It’s not that “Back From The Dead” or the title-track are incongruently-conceived, it’s just that the band choose inappropriate, insubstantial alterations on riffs, getting also stuck in the same slow-paced sequence for too long.
+They do reach an apocalyptic, evil climax using that tactic, but it’s easy to make the listener bored when you don’t offer an interesting instrumental development and configuration.
+On other numbers like “Gruesome Tasks”, Cancer alternates accelerated rhythms with laidback beats, introducing naturally a bunch of rhythm changes, deriving effective bridges, leading to predictably extended guitar solos and less verses in order to emphasize progression as well, explicitly attempting to make the music more complex.
+Results are plausible, but not spectacular; in particular, when they attack together on the most compulsively frenetic parts on the tunes, and all of a sudden decide to slow down, not to mention the exhaustion they expose when they try to make the riff textures as prolific as possible, then their performance becomes too clumsy and incoherent.

-There’s pros and cons on this record, but it’s evident that the band has been working hard since their unpolished debut, from almost amateur skills to a solid technique, with still a few weak spots, though, The guitar parts are properly executed, even if I’m afraid John wasn’t in the same level of James, and we all know that different ability and skills between a combo of guitar players of the same group could be disastrous, not this time fortunately.
-Murphy’s solos are aggressive and surprisingly creative sometimes, other times inconsistent when he abuses of his pedal effects and tricks.
-The rhythmic section made an honest performance, far from spectacular or unforgettable but efficient.
-However, don’t look for any Ian Buchanan bass lines in this album, they’re completely unlistenable and impossible to appreciate, blame it on Scott Burns!
-The production is much similar to his job with Sepultura, rather than his excellent contribution to Death, Terrorizer, Atheist or Exhorder: very clean, dry, slightly modest and weak but balanced, and at few times strenghful.
+There’s pros and cons on this record, but it’s evident t the band has been working hard since their unpolished debut, from almost amateur skills to solid technicality, with still a few weak spots to be found, though.
+Guitar parts are immaculately-executed however, even if I’m afraid John wasn’t in the same level of James, and we all know different ability levels in a combo of guitar players could ruin the harmony and cohesion of the sound, not this time fortunately.
+Murphy is the one pushing the band, enriching the equation too with temperamental solos which get surprisingly creative and fluid at times, other times turning inconsistent when he abuses of his effect pedal tricks.
+As for rhythm section, they made an honest performance, unspectacular and limited by the usual death metal parameters but compelling enough for this level.
+However, don’t look for any Ian Buchanan bass lines here, they’re completely unlistenable, buried in the mix – blame it on Scott Burns!
+The production is much more similar to his job with Sepultura, rather than his excellent, dense and condensed contribution to Death, Terrorizer, Atheist or Exhorder: very clean, dry, too sober.
 About the lyrics, everything you can expect on a death metal album: gore, guts, amputation, sickness, graves...and zombies!
-John Walker is a freak of horror movies, I’m sure he had been watching Stuart Gordon, Lucio Fulci, George A. Romero and John Carpenter classic films at night during the recording.
+Are you impressed.
+John Walker is a freak of horror movies; sure he had been watching Stuart Gordon, Lucio Fulci, George A. Romero and John Carpenter classic films at night during the recording, taking good note of the bloodies scenes for the album verses.

-Sadly, we all know what happened next: I don’t think Cancer ever got over the departure of James Murphy, even if it was predictable.
-His energy, fresh ideas and virtuosism were an essential crucial contribution; I doubt Barry Savage was the proper replacement.
-Cancer would languish in obscurity during the middle-90’s, offering mediocre CDs and finally breaking-up in 2006.
-It’s unfair they’re not remembered as much as other British bands like Bolt Thrower, Benediction or Napalm Death.
-This record is one of the greatest from the glorious days of the Florida death metal fever, and one of the most ambitious marvelous projects Mr. James Murphy has ever taken part on.
-So all you zombie movies fans and death metal maniacs, check this one out, you won’t regret!
+Sadly, we all know what happened next: Cancer ever got over the departure of well-travelled guitar player James Murphy, even if they saw it coming.
+His energy, fresh ideas and virtuosism were crucial to make this album sound as good as it does; poor Barry Savage had to walk into his shoes.
+They would languish in obscurity during the middle-90’s, offering mediocre CDs and finally breaking-up in 2006.
+It’s unfair they’re not remembered as much as other British bands, how did Bolt Thrower, Benediction and Napalm Death got that far, anyway?
+Whatever, this record is a fine representation of the climax, glory and greatness of the Florida early-90’s death metal fever, arguably the most memorable project Mr. Murphy has ever taken part on.
+So all you zombie movies fans and death metal maniacs, your steak is done.

 Call it an anomalous phenomenon, but there is something appealing about a familiar sounding album coming from an unfamiliar place.
 Granted, circa 1991 it wasn't out of the ordinary to hear an album taking its cues from the thrash-infused brilliance of "Leprosy", "Altars Of Madness" or "Beneath The Remains", but having a band come out of the land of Bolt Thrower and Carcass (aka England) that plays in this style is definitely a curious thing.
 But simply coming out of a novel location alone does not a great album make, and apparently Cancer knew this when they hit the ground running in the early 90s.
 Suffice to say, this is a band that was in it early on, and what they didn't quite have in originality they more than made up for in nasty, ear-destroying death thrashing quality insofar as "Death Shall Rise, their second LP is concerned.